revolunet/revolunet.github.io/source/_posts/2013-05-05-angularjs-tips-n-tricks-2.markdown

 **normalized attributes** : From your directive link or compile function, the `iAttrs` or `tAttrs` objects gives you normalized attributes.
 This means if you have a `data-rn-carousel-index` or  `rn-carousel-index` attribute, you'll always get a `rnCarouselIndex` key.

+Forms :
+form creates a scope variable
+type="button" for buttons
+novalidate
+wrap the data in a single variable validation happend only on setviewvalue formatters/parsers

+put global functions/variables in services, not rootScope

+ng-bind-html-unsafe

+mobile
+ - ngtap
+ -animation

+promise